starrydata/engineer-blog/bokeh_scatter_plot_performance_marker_border_type/readme.md

 ## Background

-Starrydata encompasses an extensive collection of data points, and the [Starrydata Visualizer](https://visualizer.starrydata.org) allows users to explore this vast dataset.
-However, visualizing datasets with hundreds of thousands of points in a single XY graph results in an initial rendering time exceeding 10 seconds, which significantly hampers usability.
-Despite this challenge, Bokeh version **2.4.3** was selected for its superior performance compared to other libraries in preliminary trials (though detailed records of these comparisons were not preserved).
+Starrydata contains a vast collection of data points, and the [Starrydata Visualizer](https://visualizer.starrydata.org) allows users to explore this vast dataset.
+However, visualizing datasets with hundreds of thousands of points in a single XY graph results in an initial rendering time exceeding 10 seconds, significantly interfering with usability.
+Bokeh version 2.4.3 was selected for its robust performance in handling large datasets, building upon its established use in the Starrydata ecosystem.

 <img alt="Highlight Feature Demonstration" src="./video/highlight-data.gif" width=400>

-The above visualization showcases a graph of temperature-dependent electrical resistance, containing 18,795 curves as of January 23, 2025.
+The above visualization showcases a graph of temperature-dependent electrical resistance containing 18,795 curves as of January 23, 2025.
 Users can view aggregated data and access ID and composition information for samples within Starrydata.
 Additionally, clicking on a point highlights all curves associated with that specific data point.

 ---